Nevvman18/rs41-nfw/fw/FLASHING.md

 <br>**NOTE:** Pre-compiled binaries provide few customization options compared to compiling the firmware itself!
 The only recommended solution for HAB and other stuff is to compile the binary itself, it isn't hard with the guide.<br>
 The pre-compiled binary should never be used, unless you can't compile the binary or you only want to test some part of the default firmware config.

+<br>**Note:** Radiosondes that are factory new, with original firmware, need to be [unlocked](#unlocking-the-factory-mcu-protection).

 * **Software-side**:
     * For flasing a **pre-compiled binary**, you will need:
         * A pre-compiled binary (should be in the .bin format) - download a preferred version either from [there](./fw-files/) or from the releases page.
         * [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) or any debuger program (stm32flash on Linux for example) that can utilize the ST-Link and the STM32L412 MCU to upload the binary to it.
 This tutorial will cover STM32CubeProgrammer running on Windows and in the future there will be a tutorial for stm32flash on Linux.
     * For **compiling** and flashing **your own code**, you will need:
-        * [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), it won't be directly used in the flashing process, but the Arduino IDE may query it to upload the code to the MCU.
+        * [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) - used by Arduino IDE in the flashing process and to unlock the memory.
         * A properly configured Arduino IDE - more on that further in this text, with tutorial